seydx/homebridge-instances-platform/README.md

 - **Service Uptime:** Shows current uptime of the homebridge instance
 - **Service CPU Usage:** Shows CPU usage of all running services
 - **Service RAM Usage:** Show RAM usage of all running services

-This is a dynamic platform plugin and it is capable to dynamically add or remove services, depending on if service is enabled or disabled!

 ## Installation instructions